fredrikburmester/TNM034/README.md

 ```
 tnm034(imload('path to image'))
 ```
-and the function will return a 0 if the face in your image is not part of the data set (DB1), otherwise the function will return the id of the person it thinks the input image contains.
+The function will return a 0 if the face in your image is not part of the data set (DB1), otherwise the function will return the id of the person it thinks the input image contains.